mk-fg/gitolite-ssh-user-proxy/README.rst

   +---------------------+

-...where "dev-machine" can't access "gl" (gitolite) host directly, allows fully-transparent access to gitolite via specific user on a "gw" (myhost.net) host.
+...where "dev-machine" can't access "gl" (gitolite) host directly, allows fully-transparent access to gitolite via specific ssh user on a "gw" host ("git\@myhost.net" in this example).

-E.g. simply do ``git add remote origin git@myhost.net:myrepo`` and all the things gitolite will work, without any extra ssh or forwarding configuration on git client machine.
+E.g. simply do ``git add remote origin git@myhost.net:myrepo`` and all the things gitolite will work, without any extra ssh or forwarding configuration for custom ports and such on a dev machine (git client).

 How it works